 In this day and age, it’s all about eco-friendly.
 And why not?
-Green weddings, as it turns out, can be incredibly more convenient and cost-saving than traditional weddings, And if you really think about it, all it takes is just a few little adjustments to make sure you don’t end up paying for a lot of wasted food and energy.
+Green weddings, as it turns out, can be incredibly more convenient and cost-saving than traditional weddings.
+If you really think about it, all it takes is just a few little adjustments to ensure you don’t end up paying for a lot of wasted food and energy.

 1.)
 Buy local.
 The number one rule, by far, is to use local vendors.
-Since they don’t have to pay for shipping costs, their product is already better priced.
-And wouldn’t it feel better to be supporting your local community anyway?
+Since they don’t have to pay shipping costs, their product is already better priced.
+Wouldn’t it feel better to be supporting your local community anyway?
+Green wedding, for sure.

 2.)
 Get creative with the flowers.
-A few years ago, I attended my cousins wedding and found that her centerpieces weren’t made of cut flowers (read: expensive), but were instead various potted plants.
-At the end of the night, guests with a green thumb were invited to bring some home, while the ones she kept were planted in the front yard of the first home she and her new husband bought.
-She saved thousands on flower costs, and each year when the flowers in her front yard begin blooming she’s reminded of her wedding day.
+A few years ago, I attended my cousins’ wedding and found that her centerpieces weren’t made of cut flowers (read: expensive) but were various potted plants.
+At the night’s end, guests with a green thumb were invited to bring some home, while the ones she kept were planted in the front yard of the first home she and her new husband bought.
+She saved thousands on flower costs, and each year when the flowers in her front yard bloom, she’s reminded of her wedding day.

 However, if potted plants aren’t for you, talk to your local florist about recycling your flowers.
 Many varieties can be used again for another wedding, so instead of purchasing all the flowers, you actually only pay the price for renting them, which can be a huge cost-saver.